-?
-Physical: Feeling like they need the physical effects of a high or low to physically feel better ?
-Psychological: General feelings of inadequacy towards themselves or the world, so they use drugs to boost their confidence and self-esteem
+- Emotional: Feeling they need drugs to fill a void in their lives (whether it's stress, trauma, relationship issues or more) - Physical: Feeling like they need the physical effects of a high or low to physically feel better - Psychological: General feelings of inadequacy towards themselves or the world, so they use drugs to boost their confidence and self-esteem

 To fit in to society, one finds himself.
-To feel good, to experiment Availability of drugs, Grieving a death end of a relationship, Mental illness, Environmental influences.
+To feel good, to experiment Availability of drugs, Grieving a of a relationship, Mental illness, end Environmental influences.
 Relaxation, Self-medication.
 Financial burdens.
-Career pressure School pressures, Family demands, Peer and Social Pressure Abuse and trauma, Boredom, to fit in, Curiosity and experimentation, Rebellion to be in control.
+Career pressure School pressures.
+Family demands, Peer and Social Pressure Abuse and Boredom, to fit in, Curiosity experimentation, Rebellion to be in control.
+To enhance performance, solation Misinformation or ignorance, Instant Gratification, Wide availability, actors such as unemployment, lack of effective mentorship, lack of family values, poor parenting guidance, and loss of hopes.